dannyadkins/anychat/DESIGN.md

 - Logic for streaming back is also reusable for the GET /conversations/[conversationId]/current
 - Also allows us to easily stop the user from sending multiple messages in a row (if there are tokens in Redis, return an error)

+---

 I settled on `Approach #4`.

 The user sends a request, the API sends a POST to the model, the model saves tokens directly to Redis.
 The API then reads from Redis and streams back tokens until they are done (either an interval, or a stop token).
 Once they are done, it saves to database.

+I chose `Vercel KV` out of ease, but one downside is that it doesn't use Redis Streams, which would be best for this use case.
+This task is best suited for a more traditional message queue.

 ### GET /conversations/[conversationId]/history: get the history of a chat